PyPO-dev/PyPO/tutorials/Gui/Tutorial_Gui_3.md

 <img src="README_Resources/ResourcesT3/beamCreated.png" alt="" width="300px"/>

-Now we can translate our *plane_focus* to position at (0, 0, 100).
+Now we can translate our *plane_focus* with 100 mm along the z-axis.

 <img src="README_Resources/ResourcesT3/transFocPl.png" alt="" width="300px"/>

 ## Propagation
 Now we can propagate our beam through the system.
 From the *Physical-optics* menu we select *Propagate beam > To surface*.
-The we do the following propagations
+Then we perform the following propagations
 <img src="README_Resources/ResourcesT3/poProp1.png" alt="" width="300px"/><img src="README_Resources/ResourcesT3/poProp2.png" alt="" width="300px"/>
 <img src="README_Resources/ResourcesT3/poProp3.png" alt="" width="300px"/>

 We set, for the first two propagations, the 'mode' parameter to 'JM'.
 This means we only store the calculated JM currents on the target surface.
 If we specify 'EH', such as for the last propagation, we only save the illuminating field on the target surface.
 If we want both, we specify 'mode' as 'JMEH'.
 Another option, 'FF' for far-field, will be explained in more detail below.
 The last option, 'EHP', stores the reflected field and corresponding Poynting vectors.
 With this option it is possible to do a combined ray-trace and PO approach.
-This will be introduced in a later tutorial.
+This is not explored further in the GUI tutorials, but is explained in the fifth Jupyter notebook tutorial “PO efficiencies and metrics”.

 Now we can plot the beam that we propagated through the system onto the paraboloid.